Skip to Content

 Assessing Soil Condition

-• Perform a soil pH test to determine if you’re working with acidic, neutral, or alkaline conditions
+• Perform a soil pH test to determine acidity, neutrality, or alkaline levels in your garden

-• Check drainage by digging a 12-inch hole and filling it with water
+• Check drainage testing by digging a 12-inch hole and timing water absorption rates

-• Analyze soil texture by rolling a handful between your palms
+• Analyze texture analysis by rolling moist soil between your palms for consistency

-• Evaluate nutrient levels through a basic soil testing kit
+• Evaluate nutrient levels using a basic soil test kit for thorough results

-• Assess organic matter content by examining soil color and structure
+• Assess organic matter content by examining your soil’s color and crumbly structure

 Choosing Right Plants